 I'm often asked if training prices should be displayed on client websites.
-The argument for not doing so is often due to an inconsistent discounting legacy.
+The apparent argument for not doing so is often due to an inconsistent discounting legacy.
 Understanding these issues is obviously important before you decide on publishing your pricing.
 Generally, I find that customers prefer transparent pricing, and that should also be an important consideration.

 Should you decide to publish your prices, make sure you present them clearly on your website.
-SAAS companies have led the way with this, often providing a grid of features and benefits, often with 'good, better, best options.
+SaaS companies have led the way with this, often providing a grid of features and benefits, often with 'good, better, best options.
 Often the 'better price' is your 'Goldilocks' price because it's 'just right'.
 Here are some examples that you might find helpful:

 Semrush: This example includes three easy-to-understand options. with further information for prospects wanting more in-depth comparisons: